EricJWHuang/leadership/manager-readme.md

 ## How?
 I am
 - Not native English speaker.
-Let me know if you cannot understand me because I may speak too fast:)
+Let me know if you cannot understand me because I may speak too fast occasionally :)
 - People First.
     - You are not my direct report but direct support.
     - Your success is my success.
 My success comes through helping others succeed.
 I commit to understanding you so that you could happily work at your nature best, unleash &amp; achieve your potential, make the team better than they already are i.e. through regular 1:1s focusing on your career progressing, etc